actionhero/www.actionherojs.com/tutorials/production-notes.md

 ### General Configuration

-- Be sure to change `api.config.general.serverToken` to something unique for your application
+- Be sure to change `config.general.serverToken` to something unique for your application
 - Turn off [developer mode](tutoria.development-mode.html) in production.
-- Use `api.config.general.filteredParams` to hide sensitive information from the logs.
+- Use `config.general.filteredParams` to hide sensitive information from the logs.
 You probably don't want to log out `password`, `credit_card`, and other things of that nature.

 ### Topology